 Some figures behind the need to change

-We need to gear up to meet the challenges:
+We’re gearing up to meet these challenges:

 - 40% of ill health could be prevented – around 41% of adults are overweight, 26% are obese and they’re at greater risk of diabetes, cancer and heart disease